 How the Gateway Program Works

 The role of the Gateway ends here.
-They have provided an important first step: identifying the vulnerable adult and referring them to Senior I&A. At this point, trained, professional Senior I&A Advocates step in to establish contact with the senior and assess the severity of the situation.
+They have provided an important first step: identifying the vulnerable adult and referring them to Pathways I&A. At this point, trained, professional Pathways I&A Advocates step in to establish contact with the senior and assess the severity of the situation.

 Benefits of Being a Gateway

 We all have an obligation to help those most in need.
 Forcing assistance is not our goal, but the elderly deserve to be informed of alternatives and options that will preserve their independence and enhance their quality of life.
 Serving as a Gateway is an excellent way to establish good public relations.
 In addition, taking part in a cooperative effort to maintain the dignity and independence of at-risk elders can be a personally rewarding and satisfying experience.

 Have you encountered an elderly person in the course of your business that needs help; yet, you don't know where to turn?
 The Gateway Program, administered by Pathways Information and Assistance (Pathways), can train you and your employees to:

 - Recognize warning signs that an elderly person 60+ may be in need of help.